DEMANDING IDENTIFICATION FROM LOITERERS

 In many states, loitering is illegal.
-Loitering is typically the action of wandering form place to place without any apparent business.
-Normally, the court must prove that the loiterer posed some sort of threat to society or public safety in order to charge that person with the crime.
-If a police officer sees a person that is loitering, normally that officer can demand identification and an explanation of the persons' personal activities.
-If the person fails to comply, then the office can arrest him or her on loitering charges.
+Loitering is typically the action of wandering from place to place without any apparent business.
+Normally, the court must prove that the accused posed some sort of threat to society or public safety in order to charge that person with the crime.
+If a police officer sees a person that is loitering, normally that officer can demand identification and an explanation of the persons’ personal activities.
+If the person fails to comply, then the officer can arrest him or her.
 Laws are very specific that an officer must have observed that an individual was loitering before asking for identification.

 With a Houston criminal defense lawyer from The Martinez Law Firm on your side, you may be able to show that your arrest was discriminatory, unconstitutional, or unwarranted.
-You may also be able to show that you were not loitering, and were in a specific place for a specific reason.
-If you were not granted the right ot remain silent during your arrest, and were taken into custody because you failed ot answer an officer's questions, then you can also argue that this is a violation of you Miranda Rights.
+You may also be able to show that you were in a specific place for a specific reason.
+If you were not granted the right to remain silent during your arrest, and were taken into custody because you failed to answer an officer’s questions, then you can also argue that this is a violation of you Miranda Rights.
 Contact an attorney at The Martinez Law Firm to discuss your specific case in detail with a trusted professional!